From Pastor Marty – November 24

-- We will, of course, continue to live-stream our services for those who choose to worship with us from their homes.
+- HOME: We will, of course, continue to live-stream this service at heritageokc.org for those who choose to worship with us from their homes.

 If you are not currently receiving church-wide emails from Heritage and would like to please let us know HERE.
 You can also stay informed thru our Facebook and Instagram by clicking the icon buttons on the top right of this page.